evilprince2009/PlayWithStrings/README.md

 - How do you check if a string contains only digits? (solution -> `AreDigits(string text): bool`)
 - How are duplicate characters found in a string? (solution -> `FindDuplicateChars(string text): List<char>`)
 - How do you count a number of vowels and consonants in a given string? (solution)
-- How do you count the occurrence of a given character in a string? (solution)
+- How do you count the occurrence of a given character in a string? (solution -> `CharacterOccurance(string text, char character): int`)
 - How do you find all permutations of a string? (solution)
 - How do you reverse words in a given sentence without using any library method? (solution)
 - How do you check if two strings are a rotation of each other ? (solution -> `AreRotations(string first, string second): bool`)